Cuts

 Cuts are open wounds through the skin.
 Normally the skin is under slight, constant tension as it covers the body.
 A cut is a forceful injury to the skin.

-Teens: How can you care for cuts?
+How can you care for your child's cut?

 If a cut is open or closed

-• If your doctor told you how to care for your cut, follow your doctor's instructions.
+• If your doctor told you how to care for your child's cut, follow your doctor's instructions.
 If you did not get instructions, follow this general advice:

 • After the first 24 to 48 hours, wash the cut with clean water 2 times a day.
 Don't use hydrogen peroxide or alcohol, which can slow healing.